locb65/UI-Patterns/README.md

 #### This is the overall flow behind the methods used to approach this project.
 Please let me know your feedback!

+##### Movie Covers were taken from Google Images

 ## Thank You!

-### deployed Url: https://locb65.github.io/UI-Patterns/  Repo Url: https://github.com/locb65/UI-Patterns
+#### deployed Url: https://locb65.github.io/UI-Patterns/Index.html  Repo Url: https://github.com/locb65/UI-Patterns